therhappy/tmr-tech-01/README.md

-# Conversational LLM Application
+# Conversational LLM Application for the FinQA dataset

-Short summary
+This is a **temporary reppository** dedicated to a limited time tackling of the Tomoro.AI tech challenge.
+It is used for sharing purposes and not for version management.

 # Implementation Strategy